shmuhammad2004/africanlp2022/content/home/hero.md

 We encourage participants to apply for AfricaNLP2022 [Peer Mentorship](https://docs.google.com/forms/d/e/1FAIpQLSd0MI8IF45KqJPHYA0lf-64p84v5i8wmxEHcIvYteMNTggBkA/viewform).
 The goal is to connect participants with academics, professionals, students, newcomers, and experts through bite-sized mentorship.

+Submission deadline has been extended to  **March 7 2022 07:00 PM AoE**

 <style>
 body {